Introduction

 - These can serve as plant trellises in your garden.

-- They can also be repurposed as shelves or drying racks.
+- They can also be converted into shelves or drying racks.

 - Grill Body

-- The main body can be converted into a planter or a DIY fire pit.
+- The main body can become a planter or a DIY fire pit.

-- With creativity, it can become a unique storage container or outdoor cart.
+- With creativity, it can also be transformed into a unique storage container or outdoor cart.

 - Burners and Heat Plates

-- These metal parts can be used in metal art projects or as supports in small construction tasks.
+- These metal components can be utilized in metal art projects or as supports for small construction tasks.

 - They can also be recycled as scrap metal.